GLEIF-IT/qvi-software/qvi-workflow/README.md

 ## TODOs

+- [ ] Add multisig revoke to the script and present a revoked credential to Sally.
+See signify-ts/examples/integration-tests/multisig.test.ts
+- [ ] finish off the IPEX credential presentations all the way to ECR and then to Sally.

 - [ ] Add sample log output of the end-to-end scripts so people running the process can see what to expect.

+# Setup instructions

+## Debugging friendly setup (running everything locally)

+These instructions show you how to run the end-to-end script demonstrations locally on your machine.
+This is useful for debugging using IDEs and log messages and understanding the process.

+TBD.
+See the qvi-workflow-kli.sh script for an example of how to run the process locally.

+## Integration-friendly setup (running everything in containers)

+These instructions show you how to run the end-to-end script demonstrations using Docker containers.
+This is useful for integration testing and running the process in a more production-like environment.

+TBD.See the qvi-workflow-keria_signify_qvi-docker.sh script for an example of how to run the process in containers.